The Court granted final approval of the class action settlement on August 23, 2023.

 Status of the Litigation

 Plaintiff filed his Complaint on April 15, 2020 in the United States District Court for the Northern District of Illinois.
 Shortly after Plaintiff filed the Complaint, Defendants moved to compel arbitration of Plaintiff’s claims.
 The Court denied Defendants’ motion to send the case to arbitration.
 Defendants appealed that order to the Court of Appeals for the Seventh Circuit, which halted the case until the appeal was decided.
 On September 10, 2021, the Seventh Circuit Court of Appeals affirmed the District Court’s decision denying Defendants’ motion to compel arbitration, and the District Court allowed parties to resume discovery.
 After completing extensive fact discovery, the Parties engaged in mediation on December 8, 2022.
 While the case did not resolve that day, the Plaintiffs and Defendants continued to negotiate with the assistance of the mediator.
 Plaintiffs filed an Unopposed Motion for Class Certification on January 17, 2023.
 On February 8, 2023, the parties filed a Joint Notice of Settlement.
-The Court has set March 21, 2023 as the deadline for the Plaintiffs to file a Motion for Preliminary Approval of Settlement.
+On April 20, 2023, Plaintiffs filed an Unopposed Motion for Settlement and Class Certification.
+On June 7, 2023, the Court granted preliminary approval of a $14.8 million settlement and granted class certification.
+On August 23, 2023, the Court granted final approval of the $14.8 million settlement.

 Whom to Contact for More Information